Lockwood & Co. (TV series): Music

-Joe Cornish chose to include in the series songs relying on early goth rock from the repertoire of Bauhaus, the Cure, Siouxsie and the Banshees and This Mortal Coil.
+Cornish chose to include in the series songs relying on early goth rock from the repertoire of Bauhaus, the Cure, Siouxsie and the Banshees and This Mortal Coil.
 Journalist Matthew Mahler noted: "The score seems [...] to create a truly supernatural aural palette."

-Commenting on the music, Cornish said: "We went back to a lot of post-punk, [...] music like Siouxsie and the Banshees and The Cure and Bauhaus that have this kind of romantic, doom-laden spookiness to them, and they feel very analog".
-"They feel alive, they feel haunted, and they have a terrific, beautiful melancholy to them.
+Of the music, Cornish said: "We went back to a lot of post-punk, [...] music like Siouxsie and the Banshees and The Cure and Bauhaus that have this kind of romantic, doom-laden spookiness to them, and they feel very analog [...]
+They feel alive, they feel haunted, and they have a terrific, beautiful melancholy to them.
 We had a playlist very early on of those tracks of Bauhaus and Siouxsie and The Cure".
-A lot of the bands are referenced in posters in characters' rooms like Lucy's.
+Many of the bands are referenced in posters in characters' rooms.

 Reception

-Critical Reception
+Critical reception

-The review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 7.40/10, based on 10 critic reviews.
-The website's critics consensus reads, "A paranormal procedural steered by writer-producer Joe Cornish's usual deft hand, Lockwood & Co. is a fun-filled adventure carried off with sprightly charm."
+The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.70/10, based on 13 critic reviews.
+The website's critical consensus reads, "A paranormal procedural steered by writer-producer Joe Cornish's usual deft hand, Lockwood & Co. is a fun-filled adventure carried off with sprightly charm."
 Metacritic, which uses a weighted average, assigned a score of 78 out of 100 based on 6 critics, indicating "generally favorable reviews".